 The articular cartilage that lines our bones is a particularly special material.
-The cartilage has developed to tolerate high levels of activity.
+The cartilage has developed to allow high levels of activity.
 The average adult takes between one and two million steps a year.
 Each will load the cartilage.
 The load experienced in the joint is increased significantly with activities such as getting out of chairs, climbing stairs and running.
 The cartilage can withstand considerable load over the course of our lifetime.

-There is certainly genetic predisposition in some patients and in these patients, who frequently have a family history of ‘wear and tear’ arthritis, the condition typically starts in their forties and fifties with discomfort and stiffness in the hips and knees.
+There is certainly genetic predisposition in some patients and in these patients, who frequently have a family history of ‘wear and tear’ arthritis, the condition typically starts in their forties and fifties or later, with discomfort and stiffness in the hips and knees.
 The same patients might be aware of arthritis in the hands and/or feet prior to this.

 Patients can present with very much more complicated problems as can be seen in the examples below:

-‘Secondary osteoarthritis’ can also occur as a consequence of more rare conditions such as ‘osteonecrosis’ where the blood supply to the bone can be affected resulting in collapse of the bone and degeneration in the overlying cartilage.
+‘Secondary osteoarthritis’ can also occur as a consequence of more rare conditions such as ‘osteonecrosis’ where the blood supply to the bone can be affected, resulting in collapse of the bone and degeneration in the overlying cartilage.